-agent_persistent we try to reuse existing connection (if any), or connect and save the connection for the future.
-However in some cases it makes sense to limit # of such persistent connections.
-This directive defines the number.
-It affects the number of connections to each agent's host across all distributed indexes.
+agent_persistent is connected, we try to reuse an existing connection (if any), or connect and save the connection for future use.
+However, in some cases, it makes sense to limit the number of such persistent connections.
+This directive defines the limit.
+It affects the number of connections to each agent's host across all distributed tables.

-It is reasonable to set the value equal or less than max_connections option of the agent's config.
+It is reasonable to set the value equal to or less than the max_connections option in the agent's config.

 persistent_connections_limit = 29 # assume that each host of agents has max_connections = 30 (or 29).